Radiation: Discovery

 Electromagnetic radiation of wavelengths other than visible light were discovered in the early 19th century.
 The discovery of infrared radiation is ascribed to William Herschel, the astronomer.
 Herschel published his results in 1800 before the Royal Society of London.
 Herschel, like Ritter, used a prism to refract light from the Sun and detected the infrared (beyond the red part of the spectrum), through an increase in the temperature recorded by a thermometer.

 In 1801, the German physicist Johann Wilhelm Ritter made the discovery of ultraviolet by noting that the rays from a prism darkened silver chloride preparations more quickly than violet light.
 Ritter's experiments were an early precursor to what would become photography.
 Ritter noted that the UV rays were capable of causing chemical reactions.

 The first radio waves detected were not from a natural source, but were produced deliberately and artificially by the German scientist Heinrich Hertz in 1887, using electrical circuits calculated to produce oscillations in the radio frequency range, following formulas suggested by the equations of James Clerk Maxwell.

 Wilhelm Röntgen discovered and named X-rays.
 While experimenting with high voltages applied to an evacuated tube on 8 November 1895, he noticed a fluorescence on a nearby plate of coated glass.
 Within a month, he discovered the main properties of X-rays that we understand to this day.

 In 1896, Henri Becquerel found that rays emanating from certain minerals penetrated black paper and caused fogging of an unexposed photographic plate.
-His doctoral student Marie Curie discovered that only certain chemical elements gave off these rays of energy.
+His student Marie Curie discovered that only certain chemical elements gave off these rays of energy.
 She named this behavior radioactivity.